dannierl/Video-Frame-Interpolation/README.md

 ## Discussion
 ### Issues we could avoid
 As mentioned previously in training, intensive RAM consumption is a huge challenge to our training process, since each consecutive images set (3 frames in total) could take 9GB RAM memory.
 Therefore, our method only takes in 3 sets of images at a time, and switches to new images sets in the next training section.
 However, this could lead to an issue called Catastrophic Forgetting, also known as Catastrophic Interference, in Machine Learning.
 It generally happens when new data is feeded to train the model, while the data differs significantly from previous one.
 The issue arises because as the CNN model is trained by more data, the model will learn new data quickly and fit them into model faster than before.
-In the mean time, the model may forget what it has learnt before.
+In the meantime, the model may forget what it has learnt before.

 Unfortunately, we could avoid this issue at beginning by simply pre-processing the training data.
 Intead of input 3 sets of images at each time, we could fetch slices of images from different images sets (from different scenes), so the input data could be diversified.

 ### Possible Improvement
 #### Niklaus's later research
-Niklaus et al. has proposed a new method in their later research to optimize the memmory consumption.
+Niklaus et al. have proposed a new method in their later research to optimize the memmory consumption.
 As shown in Figure ?, first, instead of generating a 2-D kernel for each pixel, their new network produces four 1-D kernels for each pixel.

 ![New framework in Video Frame Interpolation via Adaptive Separable Convolution](./proposal/niklaus_framework2.png)

 This method is improved by reducing the dimension of the kernel, from one 2-dimension matrix K to two 1-dimension vectors, kh and kv, where they can be used to estimate K. Similar to Formular ?, kh and kv could be re-written as k1,h, k2,h and k1,v,  k2,v respectively.
-Since the original formular to calculate I(x, y) could rewrite to Formular ?, the formular to estimate kernal K is Formular ?.
+Since we can rewrite the original formular to calculate I(x, y) to Formular ?, the formular to estimate kernal K is Formular ?.
 In conclusion, the space complexity each kernel will be reduced from O(n^2) to O(2n).

 ![Re-written Formular](./proposal/formula1.png)